NunoSempere/time-to-botec/README.md

 - Julia
 - Rust
 - C
-- ... and suggestions later
+- ... and suggestions welcome

 ## Roadmap

-The future of this project is uncertain.
+uhe future of this project is uncertain.
 In most words, I simply forget about this repository.

 ## Other similar projects